sled-rs/sled-rs.github.io/performance.md

 document applies generally to optimizing programs running on machines, with a few of the hardware effects mentioned being specific to x86 circa 2020.

+This guide brings together ideas from psychology, hardware, queue theory, statistics, economics, management, distributed systems, concurrency and systems engineering with the goals of helping you to be less of an asshole and write code that tends to be fast.

 Performance is about being thoughtful about the metrics that matter to us and allowing ourselves to be aware of them while making decisions.